 Overall, Alternative 2 would improve resource conditions but would not allow the flexibility as the OBGA would.
-The permittee would not have flexibility to apply knowledge, experience, and stewardship to livestock grazing management across the allotments and more quickly adapt to climatic and phenology responses to meet resource objectives.
-This alternative would be better than Alternative 3 due to the change in use dates within the pastures, the every other year rotation and utilizing the goals and objectives to trigger movements of cattle.
-This alternative would require intensive management and herding but this would be beneficial to resource conditions as cattle would likely not over utilize key forage species.
-Habitat conditions for LCT and GRSG would likely improve.
+The permittee would not have flexibility to apply knowledge, experience, and stewardship to livestock grazing management across the allotments and more quickly adapt to climatic and phenology responses to meet resource objectives and would have to follow the hardline metrics within the grazing schedule.
+This alternative would be better than Alternative 3 due to the change in use dates within the pastures, the alternating rotation, and utilizing the goals and objectives to trigger movements of cattle.
+This alternative would require intensive management and herding which could be beneficial to resource conditions as cattle would likely not overutilize key forage species as long cattle are able to be moved to new pastures/use areas within the time constraints of the grazing schedule.

 Under this alternative, management would continue as directed by the DMEMP.
 This DMEMP has not specified certain annual livestock indicators and goals objectives.
 Without these it is difficult to ensure that once these indicators are reached cattle would be moved to a new use area.
 Additionally, the DMEMP has the cattle on a two-year rotation with no flexibility built into the season of use.
 In combination with the lack of annual indicators and current rotation schedule areas of the allotments have not been allowed to fully improve in vegetative diversity and vigor of plant communities.
-Cattle are remaining in certain use areas too long and heavy utilization has been observed prior to the dates cattle can be moved.
+Cattle are remaining in certain use areas too long and heavy utilization has been observed in advance of rotation dates.